foraproject/ceramic-backend-mongodb/README.md

-calcify-backend-mongo
+ceramic-backend-mongo
 =====================
-MongoDb backend for the Calcify ODM
+MongoDb backend for the Ceramic ODM